-Single-Function Multi-Function in the same statement functions of a related name (related thru configuration) for the same statement Function Name Each aggregation function expression receives its own factory object. • Distinct Keyword Handled by the engine transparently.
+Single-Function Multi-Function functions of the same name in the same statement multiple aggregation functions of a related name (related thru configuration) for the same statement (and context partition) exist, according to a sharing-key provided by your API implementation.
+Function Name Each aggregation function expression receives its own factory object.
+Distinct Keyword Handled by the engine transparently.
 Indicated to the API implementation only.